BreadMoirai/BreadBotFramework/README.md

 This is a framework for Discord Bots

 ### Features
+ - Commands
- - CommandModules
+ -
- - idk just look at the examples
 ##### Planned Features
- - Being able to do things with CommandModules instead of just having access to them.
- - Being able to link sent messages with Response objects
+ - Help Command Support
+ - Expand CommandResponses
+ - More Logs
- - logs
+ - More Docs

 This framework is built ontop of [JDA](https://github.com/DV8FromTheWorld/JDA)
 ## Download